MicrosoftDocs/sql-docs/docs/reporting-services/lesson-3-design-the-parent-report-using-the-report-wizard.md

 ms.topic: conceptual
 ms.custom: updatefrequency5
 ---
-# Lesson 3: Design the Parent Report using the Report Wizard
+# Lesson 3: Design the parent report using the Report Wizard
 After you create a data connection and a data table for the parent report, your next step is to design the parent report using the Report Wizard in Report Designer.
-For more information about Report Designer, see [Design Reports with Report Designer &#40;SSRS&#41;](../reporting-services/tools/design-reporting-services-paginated-reports-with-report-designer-ssrs.md).
+For more information about Report Designer, see [Design reports with Report Designer &#40;SSRS&#41;](../reporting-services/tools/design-reporting-services-paginated-reports-with-report-designer-ssrs.md).

 ### To design the parent report using the Report Wizard